-- 1. Waikato Local Authority Shared Services (WLASS)
+- 1. Investment in CoLab

 - 2. Council Owned Quarries

 - 3. Inframax Construction Limited

-7.4.3.1.
-Period of Benefit (Intergenerational Equity)
+- 7.3.4 Period of Benefit (Intergenerational Equity)

 The total expenditure and income of Investment Activities needs to be specified over the proposed investment period as part of intergenerational funding decisions.